 Vice President Snowden reported that a new program coordinator needs to be identified for the access and equity group.
 The selection will be delayed until after the AACRAO elections in October, but the process should be open and transparent, and that whoever is selected continues to support and aid in the development of the caucuses.

-President Elect
+President-elect

-President Elect Bouse distributed a document detailing a proposed transition process for the Vice Chair of the Program Committee.
+President-elect Bouse distributed a document detailing a proposed transition process for the Vice Chair of the Program Committee.
 The Board discussed several revisions to the process and also suggested that it could be repurposed for identifying new program coordinators.
 Consideration will be given to the revisions brought up during discussion, but in the immediate term Karee Head, who will be stepping down as the Group two coordinator in 2017, has been proposed as the new Vice Chair for the Program Committee.

 MOTION 2016.09.03 – It was duly moved and seconded that Karee Head be approved as the Vice Chair Designate of the Program Committee effective immediately.
 At the conclusion of the 2017 Annual Meeting, she will assume the role of Vice Chair of the Program Committee.
 APPROVED

-President Elect Bouse also distributed a document that explores the overall effectiveness of the Evaluations Chair position on the Program Commitee now that session and meeting evaluations are primarily completed digitally, thus marginalizing the traditional role of the position.
+President-elect Bouse also distributed a document that explores the overall effectiveness of the Evaluations Chair position on the Program Committee now that session and meeting evaluations are primarily completed digitally, thus marginalizing the traditional role of the position.
 The Board was asked to forward thoughts on the future of the Evaluations Chair to President Elect Bouse.

 Past President